Madball: Set it Off Demonstrating My Style and Look My Way (1991–1999)

-1995 saw the band participating in the N.Y.H.C. documentary.
-Extensive interviews were conducted with Freddy as well as a performance on July 29, 1995, at the now-defunct "Coney Island High".
+In 1995, Madball participated in the N.Y.H.C. documentary.
+Extensive interviews were conducted with Freddy for the documentary.
+The film also featured the July 29, 1995 performance at the now-defunct "Coney Island High".
 Freddy's brother, Roger, broke several vertebrae in his back at that show, requiring him to be in traction for the better part of a year.